-Music is a huge part of Armenian culture, with a wide range of folk songs and sacred pieces that transmit the spectrum of emotions and messages that range from tributes to traditional food dishes, pleas to the diaspora to return home, sweet lullabies, rousing dance tunes, ancient chants, and iconic epics.
+Music is also huge part of Armenian culture, with a wide range of folk songs and sacred pieces that transmit the spectrum of emotions and messages that range from tributes to traditional food dishes, pleas to the diaspora to return home, sweet lullabies, rousing dance tunes, ancient chants, and iconic epics.
 The duduk is the Armenian oboe and the country’s national instrument, which was inscribed on UNESCO’s Representative List of the Intangible Cultural Heritage of Humanity in 2008.
-Komitas, a priest who lived from 1869 – 1935, is considered the founder of Armenia’s national school of music and one of the pioneers of ethnomusicology--in his lifetime, he collected and transcribed over 3,000 pieces of Armenian folk music.
+Komitas, a priest who lived from 1869 – 1935, is considered the founder of Armenia’s national school of music and one of the pioneers of ethnomusicology–in his lifetime, he collected and transcribed over 3,000 pieces of Armenian folk music.
 The Komitas Museum offers fascinating insights into his life, times, music and methodology for preserving Armenia’s musical heritage.

 Armenia’s endurance as a culture is testimony to the spirit of perseverance of its people, who have faced many oppressors over the centuries, the most horrific being the Genocide by the Turks from 1915 – 1923.
 As a result, since antiquity, Armenians have left their Motherland to create communities around the world.
 Today there are seven million Armenians in diaspora, and three million living in their native land.
-The majority of visitors to Armenia today are members of the diaspora--but expect that to change, as non-Armenians wake up to all the country has to offer visitors.
+The majority of visitors to Armenia today are members of the diaspora–but expect that to change, as non-Armenians wake up to all the country has to offer visitors.

 Enjoy learning about the history and spirit of Armenian culture through the perspective of local Armenian people who share their artistry, legends and traditions in the articles below.